 There are four important ways in which practitioners can support children’s self-initiated play and learning.
 These are through the way they:

-- Organise the environment
+- Organize the environment

 - Ensure that the children have plenty of time